skramm/spaghetti/docs/spaghetti_manual.md

 Inner event are declared as regular events, they must be part of the "events" enum.

-To **configure** inner events, you may use one of these two fsm member functions:
+To **configure** inner events, you may use these fsm member functions:

 - `void assignInnerTransition( ST st1, EV iev, ST st2 )`<br>
 This means:  *when we are on state `st1` and if event `iev` has occurred, then switch to state `st2`*.